jgillich/mprogress/README.md

 // do stuff

 mprogress.hide();
 ```

 ## Functions

-* `Mprogress([styles])`: Constructor function.
+* `MProgress([styles])`: Constructor function.
 Styles is a object containing [HTMLElement.style](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement.style) properties, used to override the default style.
 Returns `this`.

 * `interval([interval])`: Creates a timer that calls `increase()` with a default `interval` of 500ms.
 Automatically removed in `remove()`.
 Returns `this`.